Otavalo Ecuador – Things to do beyond the Market

 When I arrived there, I saw that the spectacular place was surrounded by absolutely nothing, especially not a place where I could find refuge in case of extreme cold, or somebody to ask any sort of information, besides, the cold, and I didn’t see any clear path to the top of Fuya Fuya.

 I started to question if I should go or not.
-In the back of my mind, I know already that it was a no. But I wanted to give my proud self the benefit of the doubt while I was finding more solid excuses to give up.
+In the back of my mind, I already know that it was a no. But I wanted to give my proud self the benefit of the doubt while I was finding more solid excuses to give up.

 And of course, I found them.
-What if I finish earlier than the pickup time and I freeze there waiting for my ride to come? what if I get lost? what if I twist my ankle and nobody will be able to see me and help me?
+What if I finish earlier than the pickup time, and I freeze there waiting for my ride to come?
+What if I get lost?
+What if I twist my ankle and nobody will be able to see me and help me?
 What if, What if? and a series of other excuses.

-I thought about my cozy little cafe and my laptop waiting for me to write my adventures and edit my pictures, work, and projects and I wanted to be back asap.
+I thought about my cozy little cafe and my laptop waiting for me to write my adventures and edit my pictures, work, and projects, and I wanted to be back asap.

-He was kind and stopped a couple of times to let me take some shots of the spectacular views and then I was ready to get back to Otavalo but not without checking out the waterfalls of Taxopamba, or so I thought.
+He was kind and stopped a couple of times to let me take some shots of the spectacular views, and then I was ready to get back to Otavalo, but not without checking out the waterfalls of Taxopamba, or so I thought.

-I decided it was too much but in reality, I just decided that was not a good day for touring around.
+I decided it was too much, but in reality, I just decided that was not a good day for touring around.

 HIKE AROUND THE CUICOCHA LAKE